m-gagne/djangoapidemo/README.md

         sudo apt-get install mysql-server

+    - *Note* if you are running this under WSL (bash on Windows) you will need to manually start the sql service by running `sudo service mysql start`

-  1. Setup Database (be sure to change the password below)
+1. Setup Database

+    - Connect to mysql server `mysql -u root -p` and run the following SQL below, be sure to change the password in the CREATE USER statement.

           create database djangoapi;
           CREATE USER 'apiuser'@'localhost' IDENTIFIED BY '<<YOUR_PASSWORD>>';